AsahiLinux/docs/U-Boot.md

 any other efi boot loader from vfat esp partition located on the internal NVMe drive or an USB stick.
 Grub can than load a Linux kernel and initird to boot Linux.
 U-Boot also enables the wifi pcie device.
 U-Boot will try to load **EFI/BOOT/BOOTAA64.EFI**.
-Make sure that grub or any other boot loder is located there.
+Make sure that grub or any other boot loader is located there.

 # Prerequisit: Supported SOC